acaizu00/about-me-/README.md

 - basic dni criteria, z**philes, p*dos, etc. i hide and block freely otherwise

-- MINORS. anything under 18 is an instant block/hide. idc if you feel "mature". gtho
+- MINORS. you have your own server for a reason!!